Breaking the Hourglass Phenomenon of Residual Quantization: Enhancing the Upper Bound of Generative Retrieval: Methods and Experiments

 \subsection{Experiments}

-To further validate the effectiveness of the method, experiments are conducted on the LLaMA model.
+To further validate the effectiveness of the method, experiments are conducted on the LLaMA model and on a real large-scale e-commerce platform.
+We randomly selected hundreds of millions of training samples from nearly sixty days of data, with a user base reaching tens of millions and a product catalog of two hundred million items \cite{li2023adaptive,wang2023learning}.
+The average length of user behavior sequences is 100.

 Results indicate that by applying the adaptive token removal strategy, the performance of the model is improved while maintaining a similar computational cost compared to the base model, and several objective optimizations, such as Focal Loss \cite{lin2017focal} and Mile Loss \cite{su2024mile}.

 Specifically, experimental results showed that the model with top@400 token removal outperforms the baseline model in terms of most evaluation metrics.
 This suggests that the method effectively reduces the impact of the long-tail effect.
 As the number of tokens removed increases, the performance improvement of the model encounters a bottleneck.
 Especially when all tokens are removed, this limitation is particularly pronounced, which is presumed to be due to the absence of long-tail tokens, resulting in a loss of recall.
 At the same time, removing the second layer directly will cause one SID to correspond to multiple items.